This article was last updated on August 7

 Wants vs Needs

 Children and teens don’t realize how much it costs to own a home, pay utilities or pay for car insurance.
 These hidden costs aren’t shown unless you show them a budget.
-Have them play with creating a budget.
+Have them play with creating a budget for they think it costs to run a household.
 Let them know what income and what regular expenses are so they can come up with their own budget.

 Model good financial decisions